Positive Discipline Trainings

 *on pause*

-Learn about outlines for social jsutice education in K-12 schools, and how your school can work toward racial justice.
+Learn about outlines for social justice education in K-12 schools, and how your school can work toward racial justice.

 Who: This webinar is primarily for school principals, directors, educators and those working in education adjacent settings.